JohnAustinDev/osis-converters/ReadMe.md

 ### TABLE OF CONTENTS
 A table of contents or menu system (referred to as the TOC) is a critical part of any electronic publication.
 Bible books, chapters, introductions, glossaries, tables, maps and other reference materials are useless if readers don't know they exist.
 The sfm2osis script tries to auto-detect TOC entries, and marks them.
 But the TOC is completely customizable.
-By default, USFM tag `\toc2 <title>` creates a new TOC entry.
-But alternative \tocN tags may be used instead (see `convert -h TOC`).
-Chapters and glossary keywords automatically appear in the TOC and do not need a \tocN tag.
+By default, USFM `\toc2` tags create new TOC entries.
+But alternative `\tocN` tags may be used instead (see `convert -h TOC`).
+Chapters and glossary keywords automatically appear in the TOC and do not need a `\tocN` tag.
 Note: `EVAL_REGEX` may be used to insert a TOC tag into an SFM file.

 Two renderings of the TOC are supported.
 One is a detached, hierarchical TOC having up to three levels of hierarchy.
 This fits the requirements of an eBook TOC.
 The second is an inline TOC appearing along with the text having no hierarchical limitations.
 This fits the requirments of SWORD.
 Some ePublications use both renderings, such as epub and azw3.